 Tonic herbal formulas can be taken daily to develop a healthy response to stress so that we never feel like we’re at a breaking point even when those essential stressors may pile up.
 This is where I love to use nervines and adaptogens and together to create the perfect physiologic balance of calming + building.

 Nervines are herbs that target the nervous systems (both the central nervous system and the enteric nervous system in our gut).
-They help to ease spasms in the gut, soothe muscle tension and relax the cerebral space and support circulation.
+They help to ease spasms in the gut, soothe muscle tension and relax the cerebral space.
 Generally, they help to take the edge off and modulate our fight or flight response to not be so heightened all the time.
 Alternately, herbal adaptogens are supportive of our of body’s adrenal and cortisol response, as well as supportive to our cardiovascular system, immune system and digestive system.
 Adaptogens are the strengthening and building herbs that, over time, allow us to build up more reserves and not collapse when some new stressful situation comes along.
-When we take nervines and adaptogens daily, we’re creating more flexibility and resilience to manage those essential stressors in a non-addictive and non-habit forming way.
+When we take nervines and adaptogens daily, we’re creating more flexibility and resilience to manage those essential stressors.

 A perfect example of a tonic herbal stress formula is the Simmer Down Tonic for daily nervous system support.
 It’s a balanced formula of calming nervines (skullcap and milky oat) with building adaptogens (ashwagandha and holy basil).
-When taken daily, this tonic formula allows the body to build up resilience against stress in a replenishing and restorative way.
-Think of these as resilient medicines.
-As daily tonics.
+When taken daily, this tonic formula allows the body to build up resilience against stress.
+Think of these as daily tonics.
 As allies in our everyday lives.
 I also encourage people to take their herbs with a sense of gratitude throughout the day, like thanking these herbal friends for supporting you when you need it most.
 If you feel like your daily intake of stress is unmanageably high, try the “essential/needless stress” exercise and see if you can’t eliminate even just one cause of stress in your week or month.
 Couple that with the addition of the Simmer Down Tonic and see what changes you notice.
 Even the smallest changes can have a big effect over time!

 Lindsay Kluge, M.Sc, CNS, LDN is a clinical herbalist & licensed dietitian nutritionist currently living and practicing in Richmond, Virginia.
 Her love of generational herbal medicine infuses deeply into her work as an herbalist and teacher, and her blog,Ginger Tonic Botanicals, is where she shares herbal stories, recipes and holistic living insights to connect people and plants more intimately.